-STUDENT INFORMATION

-Name: Date:

-Address: City, State, Zip:

-Student ID: Semester and Year:

-Primary Phone Number: E-mail Address:

-GRIEVANCE INFORMATION

-Name of faculty member and/or department against whom the grievance is filed:

-Describe the basis of your grievance:

-Describe your grievance in detail.
+STUDENT INFORMATION Name: Date: Address: City, State, Zip: Student ID: Semester and Year: Primary Phone Number: E-mail Address: GRIEVANCE INFORMATION Name of faculty member and/or department against whom the grievance is filed: Describe the basis of your grievance: Describe your grievance in detail.
 Include date(s) of grievable event(s).
 Attach additional sheets, if necessary, along with any documentation that will help describe and substantiate the grievance.
 Are there any witnesses who should be interviewed?
 If yes, list names and contact information.

-Have you discussed your concerns with concerned faculty member, of the second s course coordinator and departme nt chair?

-If yes, Describe the outcome (Attach additional sheets, if necessary).
+Have you discussed your concerns with concerned faculty member, course coordinator and department chair?
+Yes No If yes, Describe the outcome (Attach additional sheets, if necessary).
 Attach written communication you had with concerned faculty member, course coordinator and department chair.

-Resolution or action being requested (Attach additional sheets, if necessary):

-I understand that information contained in the grievance form will be held confidential to the extent possible.
+Resolution or action being requested (Attach additional sheets, if necessary): I understand that information contained in the grievance form will be held confidential to the extent possible.
 Academic grievance information may be shared with college officials in order to conduct a thorough investigation.
 I hereby declare that the information is correct and complete to the best of my knowledge.
 I understand that any misrepresentation of information may result in disciplinary actions, in accordance with college disciplinary policies.

-Student Signature: Date:
+Date: Student Signature:

-Criminal Background Check and Drug Screening Policy
+Criminal Background Check & Drug Screening Policy